stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/loading-custom-data.md

  Example({'context': nan, 'question': "Alice's parents have three daughters: Amy, Jessy, and what’s the name of the third daughter?", 'answer': 'The name of the third daughter is Alice'}) (input_keys={'question', 'context'})]
 ```

-And there we go we have a dataset ready to be used, pretty simple right?
-Pretty minimalistic too, what if we do even less work?
-That's what the DSPythonic way will help us with!!
+While this is fairly simple, let's take a look at how loading datasets would look in DSPy - via the DSPythonic way!

 ## The DSPythonic Way

-In the Pythonic Way, we loaded the dataset and appended it in a list after converting it into a `Example` object.
-But there is an even easier way to do this by using `Dataset` class, using which we'll just need to load the dataset and rest of the processing will be taken care by class methods as we saw in the previous article.
-So to summarize what we'll be doing is:
+Let's take advantage of the `Dataset` class we defined in the previous article to accomplish the preprocessing:

 * Load data from CSV to a dataframe.
 * Split the data to train, dev and test splits.
 * Populate `_train`, `_dev` and `_test` class attributes.
 Note that these attributes should be a list of dictionary, or an iterator over mapping like HuggingFace Dataset, to make it work.

-All the above stuff can be done in `__init__` method, meaning in the most minimalistic form `__init__` is the only method we need to implement.
+This is all done through the `__init__` method, which is the only method we have to implement.

 ```python
 import pandas as pd